ministryofjustice/security-guidance/docs/lost-devices-incidents.md

+---
+redirect_from:
+  - /lost-laptophardware/
+---
-# Lost Laptop or other IT security incident
+# Lost devices or other IT security incidents

 **This guidance applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).**